 It also requires a lot of timing and rhythm.
 A lot of people find this one really hard because of the energy you need to sustain the stroke the whole length of the pool.

 So, those are the four main strokes of swimming.
 Once you’ve learned all of them, you will be a swim master (able to go to the deep end with ease).

-As you are learning to swim, be sure to keep your Underwater Audio Waterproof iPod Shuffle handy to help you keep your timing as you swim.
+As you are learning to swim, be sure to keep your Underwater Audio Delphin Micro Tablet handy to help you keep your timing and keep your pace up with Spotify playlists, Audible books and more as you swim.